react-native-community/cli/docs/dependencies.md

 Custom syntax to instantiate a package.
 By default, it's a `new AwesomePackage()`.
 It can be useful when your package requires additional arguments while initializing.

 For settings applicable on other platforms, please consult their respective documentation.

+## Migrating from `rnpm`

+Support for `rnpm` has been removed with the 4.x release of the CLI.
+If your project or library still uses `rnpm` for altering the behaviour of the CLI, please check [documentation of the older CLI release](https://github.com/react-native-community/cli/blob/3.x/docs/dependencies.md#migrating-from-rnpm-configuration) for steps on how to migrate.